Agra Monuments Entry Fees, Timings and Locations

 All days of the week, Agra Fort is open from sunrise to sunset.
 Opening hours are 6 am to 6 pm.

-Akbar's Tomb is situated in Sikandra, only 8 kilometers away from Agra.
-It is the final resting place of the Mughal Emperor who ruled India between 1556 and 1605.
-Akbar himself commissioned the tomb in the late 16th century, and Jahangir completed it in 1613.
+Akbar’s Tomb is located in Sikandra, about 8 kilometers from Agra.
+It serves as the final resting place of Mughal Emperor Akbar, who ruled India from 1556 to 1605.
+Moreover, Akbar himself started the construction of this magnificent tomb during the late 16th century.
+Later, his son Jahangir completed the monument in 1613.
+In addition, the tomb beautifully combines Mughal and Hindu architectural styles, which makes it one of the most impressive historical monuments in Agra.

 Location